Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Stars Betting Insights

-- The Stars have gone 43-25 when favored on the moneyline this season.
+- The Stars are 43-25 when listed as a moneyline favorite this season.

 - The implied moneyline probability in this matchup gives the Stars a 65.5% chance to win.